2025-Nev/alx-low_level_programming/0x03-debugging/README.md

-This project is aimed at understanding what debugg is.
+This project is aimed at understanding what debugging is.
 The methods of debugging that are used manually and  also how to read error messages.